aspnetzero/documents/docs/en/Adding-New-Metronic-Theme-Angular.md

   * Go to **ui-customization** folder.

     * Create `themex-theme-ui-settings` component.
 Copy its content from `default-theme-ui-settings` component.
-This is where you select ui settings, If your new ThemeX also have that settings keep them otherwise delete them and add what is needed.
+This is where you select UI settings, If your new ThemeX also have that settings keep them otherwise delete them and add what is needed.

     * Open `ui-customization.component.html` and add your component.